jfcloutier/karma_system/research_fellowship/notebook.md

 # Research notebook

+## November 24m 2025

+Framework for implementing dynamic CA timeframes and timeframe phases largely in place.

+## November 13, 2025

+Presentation of "The Phenomeno-Logical Robot" at the 5th Annual Active Inference Symposium.
+Augmented slide deck published on Zenodo.

 ## August 20, 2025

 Better framing for experiences and a rethink of the possible types of experiences.
 Clearer integration with wellbeing, causal theories and plans.